-NAEP will perform a three-grade assessment of the geographic knowledge and skills of students throughout the United States in 1994 and 2001.
-Since 1969, NAEP, "the Nation's Report Card," has used a national sample to survey what students know and can do in specific subjects at ages 9, 13, and 17, and-since the early 1980s-in grades 4, 8, and 12, as well.
+NAEP will perform a three-grade assessment of the geographic knowledge and skills of students throughout the United States in 2010.
+The 2010 assessment continues the trend line from 1994 and 2001.
+Since 1969, NAEP ("the Nation's Report Card") has used a national sample to survey what students know and can do in specific subjects at ages 9, 13, and 17, and-since the early 1980s-in grades 4, 8, and 12 as well.

-NAEP assessments are viewed by policy makers as the most comprehensive measures of students' learning outcomes at critical junctures in their school experience.
+NAEP assessments are viewed by policymakers as the most comprehensive measures of students' learning outcomes at critical junctures in their school experience.
 They are the only nationwide assessments currently in use that are designed to monitor American educational achievement.
-Congressionally authorized and federally funded, NAEP is charged with collecting and reporting educational achievement data in specific subjects: geography, reading, writing, mathematics, science, and U.S. history.
+Congressionally authorized and federally funded, NAEP is charged with collecting and reporting educational achievement data in specific subjects: geography, reading, writing, mathematics, science, U.S. history, and other subjects.
 It is also charged with monitoring trends in student achievement in these subjects over time.

 Prior to 1990, NAEP reported data only on a national and regional basis.
 But in 1990, NAEP conducted a trial assessment and reported data on eighth-grade mathematics on a state-by-state basis.
-The trial was repeated in 1992 with state-level assessments in mathematics at grades four and eight, and in reading at grade four.
-State-by-state reporting has continued as parents and policy makers interested in raising student knowledge and skill levels seek reliable data on student achievement at the state level.
+The trial was repeated in 1992 with state-level assessments in mathematics at grades 4 and 8, and in reading at grade 4.
+Stateby-state reporting has continued as parents and policymakers interested in raising student knowledge and skill levels seek reliable data on student achievement at the state level.
 Data that allow comparisons among states provide incentives for much-needed improvements in student performance.
+In 2002, NAEP also began to report results for a number of large urban school districts.

 In 1994, NAEP assessed geography learning at grades 4, 8, and 12 for the first time.
-This assessment was repeated in 2001.
+This assessment was repeated in 2001 and 2010.
 The most reliable geography assessment prior to 1994 was carried out by NAEP in 1988 and involved a sample of 3,000 high school seniors.
 While the test instrument used was technically of high quality, and a representative sample of students was tested, the data obtained reflected the knowledge of only one segment of the school population.